 In order to understand the significance of the battle of Armageddon, we need to look back and see why sin originated and caused the great controversy between God and Satan.
-God created angels and humans perfect with the freedom of choice.
+The Lord created angels and humans perfect with the freedom of choice.
 This means they could choose to love or reject Him.
 Sadly, Satan chose to rebel against God and he charged God with being unfair.
-One-third joined him in rebellion (Revelation 12:3, 4).
+And some of the angels joined him in rebellion (Revelation 12:3, 4).

-If God had destroyed Lucifer immediately, some angelic beings who did not fully comprehend God’s character may have begun to worship God out of fear.
-But the Lord didn’t want that for the only relationship that is acceptable to Him is the cheerful, voluntary one moved by love and trust (Revelation 3:20).
+If God had destroyed Lucifer immediately, some angelic beings who did not fully comprehend the Lord’s character may have begun to worship Him out of fear.
+But the Lord didn’t want that for the only relationship that is acceptable to Him is the cheerful, voluntary kind which is moved by love and trust (Revelation 3:20).

 In His service,